dwiokt/Fraud-Analysis/README.md

 This project was created to analyze customer reports related to “Delivered but Not Received”, a condition where customers report that a package is marked as delivered, but the item was not actually received.

 The dataset represents an internal investigation process typically handled by the operations team, especially checks related to:

-Proof of delivery (POD),
+- Proof of delivery (POD),

-Potential system issues,
+- Potential system issues,

-Indications of courier fraud.
+- Indications of courier fraud.

 The data used is dummy data, designed based on real operational workflows commonly applied when investigating problematic deliveries (fake POD cases).
 The data structure, investigation flow, and categorization are intentionally modeled to reflect real-world conditions.

 Tools Used

-• Excel – data cleaning & preparation
+1. Excel – data cleaning & preparation
-• SQL – data aggregation & analysis
+2. SQL – data aggregation & analysis
-• Power BI – visualization & dashboard
+3. Power BI – visualization & dashboard

 NOTE: This dataset was created for learning and portfolio purposes, with a structure adapted from real operational and delivery investigation experience.

-Excel
-Data Preparation
+Excel: Data Preparation
+---
 Before analysis, the data was cleaned and standardized using Excel, including:

-Cleaning text formats (TRIM(), PROPER()) to ensure consistency

-Adding status columns (e.g., Fraud Confirmed, Suspected, Safe)

-Creating dummy data such as:
+Cleaning text formats (TRIM(), PROPER()) to ensure consistency Adding status columns (e.g., Fraud Confirmed, Suspected, Safe) Creating dummy data such as:
 Tracking numbers (using RANDBETWEEN())
 COD / Non-COD status
 Investigation outcomes and final resolutions

-Adjusting the data structure to make it easier to analyze in Power BI

-After preparation, the dataset was used as the main input for Power BI analysis and further exploration using SQL.
+Adjusting the data structure to make it easier to analyze in Power BI After preparation, the dataset was used as the main input for Power BI analysis and further exploration using SQL.

 Analysis Objectives:
+---

-To understand the proportion of reports that are truly fraud
+1. To understand the proportion of reports that are truly fraud

-To identify areas or couriers with higher risk
+2. To identify areas or couriers with higher risk

-To analyze reporting patterns based on payment type (COD vs Non-COD)
+3. To analyze reporting patterns based on payment type (COD vs Non-COD)

-To evaluate case resolution performance (resolution time)
+4. To evaluate case resolution performance (resolution time)

-Power BI
-Dashboard Overview & Insights
+Power BI: Dashboard Overview & Insights
+---
 1. KPI Summary (Left Section)
 Total Cases – 356
 Shows the total number of customer reports received during the analysis period.
 This metric represents the overall workload handled by the operations team.